 Autism: Addressing the Senses

 Sensory issues are common among children with Autism Sensory Disorder.
-Sensory integration activities are designed to help them get used to the way something feels against their skin.
-Or it may be how they react to certain smells or sounds.
+Sensory integration activities help them get used to the way something feels against their skin, and to certain smells or sounds.
 Dogs and horses have both sometimes been used in these activities.
 The children usually find it calming to work with animals.
-And animals easily hold the attention of children with ASD.
+And animals can hold their attention.

-Strong bones are your best defense against osteoporosis and painful fractures.
-Walking your dog helps.
-It's a weight-bearing exercise that strengthens your bones and the muscles around them.
-It also lets you spend time in the sun, which provides vitamin D. If you have osteoporosis, be sure you guard against falls.
-Use a short leash that won't get tangled.
-And don't walk a dog that is liable to jump on you and make you lose your balance.
+Walking your dog counts as a weight-bearing exercise that strengthens your bones and the muscles around them.
+It also lets you spend time in the sun, which provides vitamin D. If you have osteoporosis, use a short leash that won’t get tangled.
+And don’t walk a dog that is liable to jump on you and make you lose your balance.

-If you have arthritis, you know its important to stretch.
-You also know it can be hard to know when you're stretching enough.
-Cat owners may want to learn from their cat.
+Got a cat?
 Watch how many times she stretches every day, and when she does, you do it too.
 If you can, get down on the floor and go through the same motions.
-If you can't get on the floor, sit on a chair and follow along by stretching your upper body.
+If you can’t get on the floor, sit on a chair and follow along to stretch your upper body.

 Manage Arthritis Together

-If your dog has arthritis, you can use the effort to manage his to help manage yours.
-When you make an appointment at the vet, also call and make your own doctor's appointment.
-Regular exercise is important for both of you, so walk with your dog.
-Keep your medicine in the same place you keep the dog's.
-That way you'll see it when you get his.
-And if you can, coordinate taking your medicines at the same time you give him his medicine.
+Do you and your dog have arthritis?
+When you make an appointment at the vet, also call and make your own doctor’s appointment.
+You both need exercise, so walk with your dog.
+Keep your medicine in the same place you keep the dog’s, so you’ll see it when you get his.
+If you can, coordinate taking your medicines at the same time you give him his medicine.

 Get Back in the Saddle